rodorad/platform-wiki-notes/Build-platform-from-sources.md

 Go to: https://github.com/trustedanalytics/platform-parent and proceed with instructions from the README document.

 Once it is done, you will have all of the Java components built and compiled.
-But among of the cloned repositories, you will some non-Java components as well.
+Among the cloned repositories you will have some non-Java components as well.
 To run them with the rest of the platform elements, follow the instructions of the README documents for the following repositories:

 Python:
 - data-catalog - https://github.com/trustedanalytics/data-catalog